Skip to content

 Access it from any component:

-import { useRebaseClient } from "@rebasepro/core";
+import { useRebaseClient } from "@rebasepro/app";

 function MyComponent() {